Judd–Ofelt theory: History

-Judd and Ofelt's work was cited approximately 2000 times between 1962 and 2004.
+Judd-Ofelt Theory has become a standard tool in the field of lanthanide spectroscopy, providing insights into the optical properties of rare earth-doped materials and aiding in the design of materials for color display systems, fluorescent lamps, and lasers.
 Brian M. Walsh of NASA Langley places Judd and Ofelt's theory at the "forefront" of a 1960s revolution in spectroscopic research on rare-earth ions.